fmarotta/bioinfoconda/README.md

 only packages installed in the conda environment are snakemake, R and perl.)
 If the package is not contained in conda's repositories, you can manually download it by following the maintainer's instructions.
-Each new project comes with a predefined set of subdirectories, and you should install your programs in one of those; see below for a description of the intended purpose of each subdirectory.
+Each new project is created with a predefined set of subdirectories, and you should install your programs in one of those; see below for a description of the intended purpose of each subdirectory.
 Always remember to check whether you need to add the executables to the PATH or